Chevrotain/chevrotain/docs/faq.md

 ### <a name="VS_OTHERS"></a> What Differentiates Chevrotain from other JavaScript Parsing Solutions?
 * **Performance**: Chevrotain is generally faster (often much more so) than other existing JavaScript Parsing Solutions.
+  And can even compete with the performance of hand built parsers.
   See an [Online Benchmark](http://sap.github.io/chevrotain/performance/) that compares the performance of JSON Parsers implemented using multiple JavaScript Parsing solutions.

-* **Error Recovery/ Fault Tolerance**: With the exception of Antlr4, other JavaScript Parsing Solutions usually do not have Error Recovery capabilities.
+* **Error Recovery / Fault Tolerance**: With the exception of Antlr4, other JavaScript Parsing Solutions usually do not have Error Recovery capabilities.

 ### <a name="WHY_ERROR_RECOVERY"></a> Why are Error Recovery / Fault Tolerant capabilities needed in a Parser?